OliverStancev/english-for-designers/08-clarity-first/index.md

 # Game Design - Essence of soulslike games
 # Summary
-In my thesis i am writing about game design in general and then dive into the topic of soulslike games a very specific genre which consists of keeping the player challanged at all times.
+In my thesis i am writing about game design in general and then dive into the topic of soulslike games a very specific genre which consists of keeping the player challenged at all times.
 I analyze the psychology behind this genre - how it affects the player, why more players like these types of games, how player can be better at this genre and how to make a game as a solo developer in this genre.
 And also the market analysis.
 # Mind map
 ...
 # Keywords